 Narcotics initially produce a feeling of euphoria that often is followed by drowsiness, nausea, and vomiting.
 Users also may experience constricted pupils, watery eyes, and itching.
 An overdose may produce slow shallow breathing, clammy skin, convulsions, coma, and possible death.
 Tolerance to narcotics develops rapidly and dependence is likely.
 The use of contaminated syringes may result in diseases such as AIDS, endocarditis, and hepatitis.
 Addiction in pregnant women can lead to premature, stillborn, or addicted infants who experience severe withdrawal symptoms.

 All forms of cannabis have negative physical and mental effects.
-Use of cannabis may impair or reduce short-term memory and comprehension, alter sense of time and reduce ability to perform tasks requiring concentration and coordination, such as driving a car.
+Use of cannabis may impair or reduce short-term memory and comprehension, alter the sense of time and reduce the ability to perform tasks requiring concentration and coordination, such as driving a car.
 Research also shows that students do not retain knowledge when they are “high.”
 Motivation and cognition may be altered, making the acquisition of new information difficult.
 Marijuana can also produce paranoia and psychosis.
 Because users often inhale the unfiltered smoke deeply and then hold it in their lungs as long as possible, marijuana is damaging to the lungs and pulmonary system.
 Marijuana smoke contains more cancer-causing agents than tobacco smoke.
 Long-term users of cannabis may develop psychological dependence and require more of the drug to get the same effect.
 The drug can become the center of their lives.

 Lysergic acid (LSD), mescaline, and psilocybin cause illusions and hallucinations.
 The physical effects may include dilated pupils, elevated body temperature, increased heart rate and blood pressure, loss of appetite, sleeplessness, and tremors.
 Sensations and feelings may change rapidly.
 It is common to have bad psychological reactions to LSD, mescaline, and psilocybin.
 The user may experience panic, confusion, suspicion, anxiety, and loss of control.
 Delayed effects or flashbacks, can occur even after use of ceased.
 Users of PCP report persistent memory problems and speech difficulties.
 Some of these effects may last 6 months to a year following prolonged daily use.
-Mood disorders-depression,anxiety, and violent behavior-also occur.
+Mood disorders-depression, behavior-also anxiety, behavior also occur.
 In later stages of chronic use, users often exhibit paranoid and violent behavior.
 Large doses may produce convulsions and coma, as well as heart and lung failure.

 The effects of depressants are in many ways similar to the effects of alcohol.
 Small amounts can produce calmness and relaxed muscles, but somewhat larger doses can cause slurred speech, staggering gait, and altered perception.
-Large doses can cause respiratory depression, coma and death.
+Large doses can cause respiratory depression, coma, and death.
 The combination of depressants and alcohol can multiply the effects of the drugs, thereby multiplying the risks.
 The use of depressants can cause both physical and psychological dependence.
 Regular use over time may result in a tolerance to the drug, leading the user to increase the quantity consumed.
 When regular users suddenly stop taking large doses, they may develop withdrawal symptoms ranging from restlessness, insomnia, and anxiety to convulsions and death.